Tips on How to Survive a Long Flight

 Here are some of our favorite travel books, just in case you need a bit of inspiration while flying.

-Bring your own.
-Save money while flying, and have your favorite comfort munchies on hand.
+Don’t rely on the airline to keep you sated, bring your own snacks on your next long haul flight.
+You’ll save some money while flying, and have your favorite comfort munchies on hand.
 Big plus if they are not salty.
 Bigger plus if they actually help to hydrate you.

 Stay Creamy, Bring Lotion